awsdocs/aws-transfer-user-guide/doc_source/API_S3FileLocation.md

 Required: No

  ** Key **   <a name="TransferFamily-Type-S3FileLocation-Key"></a>
-The name assigned to the file when it was created in S3\.
+The name assigned to the file when it was created in Amazon S3\.
 You use the object key to retrieve the object\.
 Type: String
 Length Constraints: Maximum length of 1024\.
 Pattern: `[\P{M}\p{M}]*`